Utica College, History

 |Location:||New York, United States|

-Utica College, a small comprehensive college in Upstate New York, is seeking a tenure track Assistant Professor of History with a primary focus in the Afro-Latinx experience, beginning August 1, 2021.
-The candidate will be expected to teach courses in their primary field of research in both the Africana Studies Program and History Program.
-The successful candidate will also be expected to develop courses that contribute to the curriculum in the new Africana Studies program and in the History Program.
-Annual teaching load will include four courses per semester, including two 100-level courses in the Core curriculum and two upper level courses in the majors.
-Successful candidates will also be expected to pursue opportunities in both professional/research development as well as meet expectations regarding service to the college, department, and larger community.
+Utica College, a small comprehensive college in Upstate New York, is seeking applications for a tenure-track faculty position in the History Department, who specializes in Afro-Latinx Studies and the African-Latinx Diaspora, to start August 1, 2022.
+The successful candidate will be expected to teach courses in the current Africana Studies program and History program in their primary field of research as well as aid in the development of the new major in Africana Studies.
+They will be expected to develop courses that contribute to the curriculum in the new Africana Studies program and the History program.
+Annual teaching load will include four courses per semester, including lower-level courses, such as Introduction to Africana Studies associated with General Education, as well as upper- level courses in the major.
+They will also be expected to pursue opportunities in both professional/research development as well as meet expectations regarding service to the college, department, and larger community.
 Candidates with a Ph.D. are preferred, but ABD candidates will be considered upon evidence of near completion of degree.
-Candidates’ degrees will be in History with primary research area grounded in the Afro-Latinx experience in Latin American with complementary fields that can contribute to Africana Studies.
+Candidates’ degrees will be in History with primary research area grounded in Latin America and the Afro-Latinx Diasporic Experience.

 In deciding whether to apply for a position at Utica College, candidates are strongly encouraged to consider the UC mission and culture to help determine their potential success at http://www.utica.edu/instadvance/marketingcomm/about/.
 Our Mission and Values Statement includes a commitment to fostering diversity in background, perspective, and experience within an environment that is dedicated to the freedom of expression and the open sharing of ideas.
 At UC, diversity means that we are a community that represents a range of human experience and makes conscious choices to appreciate, respect, and learn from each other.
 Utica College actively seeks and welcomes applications from candidates with exceptional qualifications, particularly those with demonstrable commitments to a more inclusive society.